 BROKEN TOOTH OR EXTRACTIONS

 When a cavity is allowed to grow, the amount of tooth that will have to be removed also grows.
 The cavity will eventually spread into the pulp of the tooth.
-When this occurs, the chances of the tooth breaking after biting into food greatly increases.
-Infection will also eventually spread from the pulp of the tooth to the root and then the jaw bone.
+When this occurs, the chances of the tooth breaking after biting into food greatly increase.
+The infection will also eventually spread from the pulp of the tooth to the root and then the jaw bone.
 Your body will try to fight the infection and create an abscess that could lead to other health complications.
-The bacteria from the infection can spread through your blood stream creating inflammation where ever it goes.
+The bacteria from the infection can spread through your bloodstream creating inflammation wherever it goes.

 Severe tooth decay will lead to tooth loss or tooth extraction if not properly cared for.
 Tooth extractions and dental implants can be costly and invasive.
 The best thing to do is stick to regular brushing, flossing, and dental visits to Valley Dental Care.